americanexpress/synapse/README.md

 ![Synapse Architecture](docs/assets/synapse-architecture-1.png)

+Synapse focuses on the Application Tier of the well-established n-tier architecture pattern.
+Within the Application Tier, Synapse is geared towards breaking down the Business and Persistence layer.
+The modules are organized into types - the services, subscribers describe the modules that initiate a workflow.
+While the data and client modules represent modules that need to access or modify resources.

+### Types of modules:
+#### Business Layer -
+  - Service - These type of modules
+  - Business -
+  - Subscriber

+#### Persistence Layer -
+   - Client
+   - Data
+   - Publisher`

+#### Cross-cutting Concerns / Tools -
+    - Framework
+    - Utility

 ### Synapse Modules:

 #### synapse-service-rest

-- This synapse module is the gateway framework module used to expose Restful APIs.
+- This module provides an abstraction framework used to help expose RESTful APIs.
 It provides several out-of-the-box functionalities like:

     - An open to extension generic set of abstract controller classes to easily build any concrete CRUD